-"He's got Theodore," Charlie said, and pointed at the stuffed rabbit, then smiled.
-"It's Ella that's all alone in the closet.
+"He's got Theodore," Charlie said, pointing to the stuffed rabbit with a smile.
+"It's Ella who's all alone in the closet.
 Watch."
 She placed the album beside John on the bed and went to its foot, then turned the wheel that set Ella on her track.
 She sat down beside him, and they watched together, spellbound as of old, as the little doll came out in her crisp, clean dress to blankly offer tea.
 Neither of them spoke until the smallest closet door closed behind her.
 John cleared his throat.

-"So, what's in the books?"
+"So what's in the book?"

 "Photos," Charlie said.
 "I haven't looked at them yet."
-She picked one up and opened it at random.
+She picked up the album and opened it at random.
 The top picture was of her mother holding a baby, maybe a year old.
-She was holding the child above her head, flying it like an airplane, her head thrown back in the midst of a laugh, her long brown hair swinging out in an arc behind her.
+She held the child above her head, flying it like an airplane, her head thrown back in the midst of a laugh, her long brown hair swinging out in an arc behind her.
 The baby's eyes were wide, its mouth open in delight.
 John smiled at her.